prpaskov/claude_OLS/README.md

 - a request for Claude to predict the degree to which a user would agree with a statement posed the human subject on Prolific.
 The statement posed is 1 of 4 statements that subjects are asked to evaluate in Hackenburg et al.
 2. Collects Claude predictions (0-100) and saves to a new dataset.

 300 requests are sent via the API.
-Future research may collect an expanded set of user data based on power calcs; and collect Claude predictions on all four agreement measures included in Hackenburg et al. This repository is a quick pilot and is not perfectly self-contained.
+Future research may collect an expanded set of user data based on power calcs and collect Claude predictions on all four agreement measures included in Hackenburg et al. This repository is a quick pilot and is not perfectly self-contained.

 ## Prompts